-- The home of an adult caregiver who is located within the boundaries of the school. - A state hospital located within the boundaries of the school. - Students whose custody is shared by parents living separately have the option of attending the school of residence of either parent.
+- The residence of the student's parent/guardian who resides within the boundaries of the school district. - A licensed foster or Short-Term Residential Therapeutic Program (formerly known as group home). - The home of an adult caregiver who is located within the boundaries of the school. - A state hospital located within the boundaries of the school. - Students whose custody is shared by parents living separately have the option of attending the school of residence of either parent.
 A student may only be enrolled in one school.
 Dual enrollment due to custody issues is strictly prohibited.
 The choice of school is at the parents' discretion, unless otherwise stated by court documentation.
 Schools cannot and will not mediate custody issues for parents. - Some exceptions to residence requirements apply for students on permits and/or special populations.
-Please refer to 3.
+Please refer to sections 3.
 ENROLLMENT OF STUDENT IN SPECIAL POPULATION and 7.
 ENROLLMENT PERMITS.